twhit1/quant_ecolo/docs/Introduction.md

 # Introduction
 Welcome,

-On this site you'll find a series of notebooks exploring topics that interest me, mainly focusing on applications of data science in ecology, conservation and agriculture.
+Find below a series of pages exploring topics in sustainable agriculture, ecology, climate adaptation and beyond with an emphasis on enabling a deeper understanding of those topics through data - and in particular spatial data.

-This is currently a work in progress; more content will be coming online soon!
+This is a personal blog, all views are my own.

 <br><br>

 [Built with Jupyter Book](https://doi.org/10.5281/zenodo.2561065)